-Subscription businesses need an automatic way of processing payments to protect cash flow.
-A payment processor that seamlessly integrates with a subscription management platform will help keep track of recurring payments to ensure they are processed on time.
+A payment processor that seamlessly integrates with a recurring payment management platform will help keep track of recurring payments to ensure they are processed on time.
 This also allows you to integrate with other tools, like CRM and accounting software, for better financial management.

 Safely Storing Customer Financial Information

-Other challenges that subscription-based business models face are chargebacks and disputes.
+Another challenge that businesses that use recurring payments face are chargebacks and disputes.
 Consumer protection laws heavily favor cardholders in disputes—so much to the point that an increasing number of consumers are gaming in acts of “friendly fraud.”
-To protect yourself, you need robust tools that can provide detailed documentation about transactions.
+To protect yourself, you need robust tools and signed agreements that provide detailed documentation about transactions.

 In addition to friendly fraud, regular old fraud is on the rise as well as cybercriminals come up with increasingly innovative ways to steal credit card information and make purchases.
 Victims of this fraud may initiate a dispute with their bank or credit card issue instead of reaching out to you, especially if they don’t know who you are.
 This type of dispute is called a chargeback, and I can create a cascade of fees that will slam your business.

 On the more prosaic end of things, there is always the challenge of failed payments.
 Customers can lose their cards.
 Cards can get stolen.
-Cards also expire periodically.
+Cards also expire.
 Any of these issues can interrupt the continuity of collecting payments from a specific customer.

-Choosing the Right Payment Processor for Subscription Payments
+Choosing the Right Payment Processor for Recurring Payments

-If you want to add a subscription model to your existing business, or your business is inherently a subscription model, you’ll need to find a good payment processor.
+If you want to add recurring payments to your existing business, or your business is inherently a recurring payments business model, you’ll need to find a good payment processor.
 This payment processor will collect and store customer payment information so that you don’t have to.
 They will largely take on the burden of adhering to PCI DSS standards.

 Take note of what lenders do when a payment goes missing—they call, text, email, and send paper mail…certainly within the bounds of legality and hopefully within the bounds of tact.